LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 Running the StereoTopRGB Pipeline for Plant Area Data
 *****************************************************

-StereoTopRGB: This pipeline extracts plant area data from image files using data transformers.
+StereoTopRGB: This pipeline extracts plant area data from image files.

 Pipeline Overview
 =================